cooljith91112/ReiLua-Enhanced/SPLASH_SCREENS.md

 ---

-The splash screen system adds a professional touch to your ReiLua games with minimal effort.
+The splash screen system adds a polished touch to your ReiLua games with minimal effort.
 Customize it to match your studio's branding and give players a great first impression!